Agile-IoT/agile-stack/README.md

 ping resin.local
 ```

-* If ssh fails try scanning the local network for the device:
+* If ping fails try scanning the local network for the device:
 ```
 sudo resin local scan
 ```